 Stretched before me on a cool Saturday morning in October are eight fields of play swarming with children and young adults in various forms of contest with rugby and soccer balls and cricket equipment.
 On a windy 18 C day threatening rain, the lads and sheilas are in full kit and furious preoccupation.
 It's a phenomenon like no other, I suspect.
 Various adults, some parents, some coaches, scatter along the sidelines, to swoop onto the field with food, provisions and advice between the spurts of action.

 Back to the park.
 During most of the week, it's largely deserted during the day, springing into action after work and school.
 On weekends, it teems all day as well.
-As night falls, the large bus and car parking lots at one end attract tire squealers, soon chased away or pinched by local constabulary.
+As night falls, the large bus and car parking lots at on end attract tire squealers, soon chased away or pinched by local constabulary.
 Same the world over -- the toxic mix of gasoline and stupidity.
-"Bogans" are endemic to our species.
+"Bogans" are endemic to the species.

 A team of council workers look after this park and its numerous ilk throughout the city.
 In fact, there are about 70 separate municipal councils here.
-Now, that would provide a wet dream for union organizations and other professional malingerers the world over.
+Now that would provide a wet dream for union organizations and other professional malingerers the world over.
 As it does.
 No worries, mate.

-High streets are giving way to highrises and shopping centres in Sydney.
-These malls and accompanying parking lots give birth to towering apartments that are a relatively new feature of Australian cities so dominated traditionally by single family housing.
+High streets are giving way to high-rises and shopping centres in Sydney.
+These malls and accompanying parking lots give birth to high rise apartments.
 Denser housing configurations change the profile of home ownership, commuting and shopping.
 The typical shopping strip or high street, one for every identifiable community or council jurisdiction (remember the 70-odd local governments?) faces extinction or at least reduced circumstances.
-Near our park is such a strip: the tile-walled pub with its spacious gambling and eating area remains, along with a few professional offices and small food bars and service business such as doctors and dentists, but most of the clothing, hardware and restaurant enterprises have moved on, perhaps into a mall, or to oblivion.
+Near our park is such a strip: the tile-walled pub with its spacious gambling and eating area remains, along with a few professional offices and small food bars and service business such as doctors and dentists, but most of the clothing, hardware and restaurant businesses have moved on, perhaps into a mall, or oblivion.
 This may not be progress; but it does wring a bit of the Britishishness out of Sydney's look and social discourse.

 One blustery Tuesday afternoon, I set out on a walk to find Maroubra Beach.
 The stroll took me across The Park, following the crest of the high-grassed berm along the middle.
-Leaving the end of the dwindling ridge, I join the paved bike path as it winds by a wooded area, sand patches covering the ground under the trees.
+Leaving the end of the dwindling berm, I join the paved bike path as it winds by a wooded area, sand patches covering the ground under the trees.
 Coming out of the woods, the bikeway meets the edge of the parking lot leading to the street.
-I join the street's sidewalk and head straight north-west to a large boulevarded, four-lane landmark street called Anzac Parade.
+I join the street's sidewalk and head straight north-west to a large boulevarded, four lane landmark street called Anzac Parade.

-Anzac Parade is a a main artery to Sydney's central edge from the "eastern suburbs."
+Anzac Parade is a main artery to Sydney's central edge from the "eastern suburbs."
 These venerable municipalities, including the famous beaches, are very close into the centre of modern Sydney, and hardly suburbs at all, since the city extends for many miles inland and north and south from here.
 This famous boulevarded street links a number of parks, sporting grounds and race tracks that entertain Sydneyites.
 I cross, heading south toward Maroubra Beach.

 overgrown weeds, bush and trees is just fine, verifying the sharper edges of the principle of the tragedy of the commons.
-For other residents, the large public spaces become attractive additions to their beautifully landscaped private domains.
+For other residents, the large frontal spaces become attractive additions to their beautifully landscaped private domains.
 In any case, dump or park, the local council seems oblivious.
 What?
 Do boulevards?
 Bugger that, mate.

 Maroubra is a large curving crescent of white sand and light blue sea.
 A few hundred people play around its water edge and a few dozen surf and swim.
 Behind me is a large beachfront consisting of a large surf club, a pub, a few food stores and a pharmacy.
 At the eastern edge, a bus loop harbours a half dozen of Sydney's finest transit vehicles.
 On a hill eastward, there's a rifle range.
-Away from the water stretch streets of large, prosperous houses.
+Away from the water stretches streets of large, prosperous houses.

 After a bit of wander, I strike up a conversation with a women bus driver, who waits for her shift to resume.
 Strangely, she doesn't ask me what part of America I come from.
 She doesn't remark on my accent at all.
 We have a formal conversation about bus routes and service frequency, and we talk a little about weather.
 Then she starts her vehicle and swooshes off.
 The interplay of people has changed.
+Strangers are hardly that, any more.
 Often conversations with Australians lead to story-swapping about holidays.
 Funny, we all go to the same places: Whistler, Paris, ocean and river cruises in the same areas.
 Even the adventuresome trips have a sameness: the Amazon, Tibet, the deepest reaches of the Asian and South American drug-smuggling regions.
 Ho hum, yet it's nice to see we're all getting around, and becoming homogenized, in a good way.
 Strangers are hardly strange at all.
-We're all mates.

 As I retrace my steps back up the Maroubra hill to my home park, I consider all the uniquely good things about Australia: the friendly and intelligent Aussies themselves, with their drive-in liquor stores, gambling, sports mania, and charming, iconoclastic sense of humour.
 Climbing the sweeping edges of the berm for the last time, I come upon the busy traffic of Bunnerong Road and my base.
-"Grouse place, this," I gasp.
+"Grouse place, this", I gasp.

 Me, I'm off to Hawaii, where I will no doubt encounter a few Aussie tourists along with the thousands of others.
 Many, especially Asian women, will be searching for Australian-made Ugg boots at the Waikiki Hyatt.
 Good on ya, mates.